 The new lifestyle can almost be compared with a spiritual conversion.
 It begins with a new determination to honour our bodies as holy places.

-Health in many ways remains pure mystery.
-All that happens is that turning to a healthy diet for prediabetes dramatically shifts the statistics in your favour; you are far more likely, yet not guaranteed to be able to enjoy a long and zestful life with little or no medication.
+Health in many ways remains pure mystery; but turning to a healthy diet for prediabetes dramatically shifts the statistics in your favour.
+You are far more likely, yet not guaranteed to be able to enjoy a long and zestful life with little or no medication.

 How does your lifestyle rate?
 If it's good then researchers have found you will have half the risk of Long Covid too.

-Regularly enjoying these braised new potatoes would certainly contribute to a high-quality diet; planting, heaping and harvesting them will certainly contribute to regular exercise.
+Regularly enjoying braised new potatoes for example would certainly contribute to a high-quality diet; planting, heaping and harvesting them will provide strengthening exercise.

 The prediabetes journey will be for each of us unique, though common features will highlight the way we got sick; but had no inkling that it was happening.
 There has to be a determination not to go from any starchy meal directly to the couch, computer stool or car.